7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 1. Re-imagine

-Since the brain can’t tell the difference, when you imagine a new outcome, your brain lets it go as any other random memory.
+• Since the brain can’t differentiate, when you imagine a new outcome, it lets go of the past mistake like any other memory.

 2. Apologize